Skip to main content

 (301) 405-1607

 The department regularly offers advanced undergraduate courses and graduate seminars covering many topics in philosophy of language and semantics.
 Students interested in semantics also benefit from interactions with the rich language community at Maryland, and especially the linguistics department.
+At least twice a month students and faculty from both departments convene at our Meaning Meeting to workshop their research projects.

 Recent graduate courses in this area: